Elderly couple using a tablet device to speak to a clinician

 The Benefits

-The VC-RPM Program can provide a range of benefits for services, healthcare professionals, patients and their families, including carers.
+The RPM Program provides a range of benefits for services, healthcare professionals, patients and their families, including carers.

 Services will benefit from: